Artificial Intelligence in Mobile Robots

 environment is empty.

-- Update the grid as above in order to account for disappeared
+- Update the grid as in point (1) above in order to account for disappeared

 obstacles, not only for new obstacles, so that next time that the robot

-plans a path it takes the new openings into account.
+plans a path it takes the newly discovered passages into account.

 - Advanced options (weight = 1.0 each)